Hands up if you’ve ever fallen into the trap of waiting to enjoy life?

 Whatever you’re waiting for, sometimes it feels like our lives are on hold while we wait for some magic moment in the future, when everything is going to change.

 This is something that’s been on my mind a bit lately because, as many of you know, I’m waiting for our little one to join us (she’s due next week!).
-As much as my brain knows I should relax and enjoy the present moment, I can help feeling impatient—like I’m waiting for the next stage of my life to hurry up and begin.
+As much as my brain knows I should relax and enjoy the present moment, I can help but feel impatient—like I’m waiting for the next stage of my life to hurry up and begin.

 While expecting a baby might be a new feeling for me, this feeling of impatience and waiting isn’t.
 I’ve been there before: waiting to pay off debt, waiting to quit my job, waiting to move house—and waiting to simplify my life.